 If you have a taste similar to mine, its taste will undoubtedly be enough to bring you back once again to Christmas past.
-However certainly not in an A Christmas Carol’s Ebenezer Scrooge type of way!
+However, certainly not in A Christmas Carol’s Ebenezer Scrooge type of way!

-Simple truth is, these custard-based drinks are considered to be around ever since the late 1600s.
+The simple truth is these custard-based drinks are considered to be around ever since the late 1600s.
 And regardless of whether you appreciate it warm or cooled, virgin or spiked, frothy or creamy, this Eggnog Homemade Recipe will cover your entire bases.
-And on top of that, only 2 g net carbs people!
+And on top of that, only 2 g net carbs, people!
 Unbelievable, right?

 Sweetener For Keto Eggnog